---

 | Quantization | Top-5 significant bits with offset for `cost_per_state_byte` | Not applicable (fixed costs) |

-The core EVM mechanism — reservoir model, `GAS` opcode semantics, SSTORE refund/revert behavior, contract deployment flow, and receipt semantics — is shared with EIP-8037, minimizing implementation divergence from upstream.
-The key divergence is at the block level: TIP-1016 exempts state gas entirely from block limits rather than using EIP-8037's bottleneck model.
+The core EVM mechanism — reservoir model, `GAS` opcode semantics, revert behavior, contract deployment flow, and receipt semantics — is shared with EIP-8037, minimizing implementation divergence from upstream.
+Two divergences remain: at the block level, TIP-1016 exempts state gas entirely from block limits rather than using EIP-8037's bottleneck model; and slot restoration flows through TIP-1060 storage credits rather than EIP-8037's direct state-gas refill (see [SSTORE Slot Restoration](#sstore-slot-restoration)).